-Hell’s itch may sound like something you get “downstairs” but it’s actually a rare, itchy, painful reaction to the process of sunburns healing.
+Hell’s itch (also sometimes called Devil’s Itch) may sound like something you get “downstairs” but it’s actually a rare, itchy and painful reaction to the process of sunburn healing.
 It’s torture for adults and hell’s itch in children is even worse.
 I feel like a terrible parent for letting it happen to my child but wanted to share our experience of dealing with Hell’s itch.

 If you are reading this while you or someone else is suffering, to save you reading the whole thing to find out what to do, I will say here that the fastest way to stop hell‘s itch is with a hot bath or shower.
 There are more tips but this is the most instant relief for hell’s itch.

 This post contains affiliate links (identified with a *) I earn a commisson from qualifying purchases